 Real Life Experiences

-This story highlights an individualized experience of TTS.
+This story was based on a real-life case.
 Your case may be different.
-Your physical therapist will tailor a treatment program to your specific needs.
+Your physical therapist will tailor a treatment program to your specific case.

 What Kind of Physical Therapist Do I Need?

 All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
 You may want to consider:

 A physical therapist who is experienced in treating people with orthopedic (musculoskeletal) problems or sports injuries.

 A physical therapist who is a board-certified orthopaedic clinical specialist or who completed a residency or fellowship in orthopedic physical therapy or sports physical therapy has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.

 General tips when you're looking for a physical therapist: